kubedb/docs/docs/concepts/database-proxy/proxysql.md

 ## ProxySQL Spec

 As with all other Kubernetes objects, a ProxySQL needs `apiVersion`, `kind`, and `metadata` fields.
 It also needs a `.spec` section.
-Below is an example MySQL object.
+Below is an example ProxySQL object.

 ```yaml
 apiVersion: kubedb.com/v1alpha1